AWegnerGitHub/awegnergithub.github.io-content/2010_12_28_a-special-kind-of-troll.md

 Their appeal was rejected.
 They were informed they would not be welcome back.

 After this appeal, I don't believe anything will need to change on our side.
 The appeal process concluded faster than normal.
-Attempts to DDOS the community server makes the decision rather easy for the admins.
+Attempts to DDOS the community server make the decision rather easy for the admins.